 Tell us a little about your business.

 K9 Technologies is a small business established in 2008.
-We install and maintain computer hardware for commercial clients.
+We install and maintain computer hardware for commercial clients, also as integration of Fully-Verified online video identification system for their online stores.
 We’ve done work for retailers across Paducah, including O’Reilly Auto Parts, Dunkin Donuts, and many stores in the mall.
 We’re currently working on an exciting 6-month project in Illinois.

 How did you develop your business idea or concept?

 While studying at WKCTC, I brainstormed on what type of business I wanted to own.
 I enjoyed working with computers, so I put up fliers all over campus, advertising my virus removal services.
 My business name came from my childhood dog Sparky.
 I wanted to be as loyal to my clients as Sparky had been to me.
 I’ll never forget the day my first customer actually called me.
 I remember panicking, thinking “Oh no, what if I make a mistake?!?”
 The customer dropped off his computer at my office (my apartment living room).
 A few days later, I met him in a parking lot to return his now virus-free computer.
 He was very happy with my work, and even tipped me.
 It felt great!

 After college, I began working as a freelance field technician.
 I built considerable experience troubleshooting computer systems, and running data cables.